 He experienced a second major flare-up about four months later.
-We both agreed that we would just get the problem definitively solved with surgery, and I put him back on the surgical schedule.
+We both agreed that this time we would just get the problem definitively solved with surgery, and I put him back on the surgical schedule.
 By the time he saw me a week later for his pre-operative appointment, his pain again disappeared.
-This time we both felt that flared pain centra were were the cause.
-He wrote up his story, and we would like to share it with you.
+This time we both felt that flared up pain circuits were were the cause.
+He wrote up his story, and we wanted to share it with you.

-When severe sciatic pain left me almost disabled 9 months ago, I knew it was time for back surgery…but the surgeon suggested I investigate an alternative to surgery; that my pain could be caused by the neurophysiological Dodaerdfvfffo; (NPD).
+When severe sciatic pain left me almost disabled 9 months ago, I knew it was time for back surgery…but the surgeon suggested I investigate an alternative to surgery; that my pain could be caused by a stressed nervous system.
 I was skeptical, but my research/practice of techniques eliminated my chronic pain…I am pain-free now.
 Details follow.

 POSTPONE YOUR BACK SURGERY!